Horizon instability of extremal Reissner-Nordstr\"om black holes to charged perturbations: Linear response: charged field instability

 For principal representation modes, both the $a$ and $b$ terms in the Wronksian (denominator of \eqref{eq:transfer}) are equally singular \cite{Casals:2016mel} at $k=0$.
 The $n$-th derivative of the horizon transfer function in this case is

 where we have introduced $ \mathfrak{f}_n(x') := (-1)^n n! \mathcal R_n\, R_{\rm up}(x') /a$, $ \zeta := b/a$ , and $\quad \alpha := - 1/2 - n+ i(\qp- \lambda)$ as simplifying factors.
 Despite considerable effort, we are unable to analytically invert \eqref{eq:tg complex h}.
 Instead, we resort to numerical evaluation with the \emph{Mathematica} package \textsf{NumericalLaplaceInversion} \cite{VALKO2004629}, which computes the inverse Laplace transform to arbitrary numerical precision.
-Through experience with the same form of integral in the extremal Kerr study \cite{Casals:2016mel}, we find it may be fitted to
+Through previous experience with the same form of integral \cite{Casals:2016mel}, we find it may be fitted to

 for complex $D_n$ and $p \in \mathbb R$.
 Comparison with \eqref{eq:gv real h} reveals that the principal modes are dominant at late times.